Dynamical decoupling for superconducting qubits: a performance survey: Methodologies for extraction of fidelity metrics

 First, we take a step back and discuss what we call the \enquote{ambiguous $\lambda$} problem when attempting to fit our data using standard models such as \cref{app-eq:bibek-fit}.
 Practically, this problem makes $\lambda$ an unreliable estimator of DD sequence performance without additional information, and this additional information does not lead to a simple ranking.
 As we discuss below, this problem is generic and persists whether we consider individual decay curves or averaged curves.
 We argue that our time-averaged fidelity metric is a reliable estimator of performance for the top sequences and resolves this issue.
 After this practical ranking consideration, we consider the statistical meaning of the FtA and AtF approaches in the context of current noisy quantum devices and again argue in favor of the FtA approach.

 The crux of the issue lies in the desired interpretation of the final statistic.
-In the AtF approach, the final decay constant $\lambda$ gives an estimate of how well DD does on average over an ensemble of experiments.
-While this might be an appropriate metric for some benchmarking experiments, it is not typical of any given memory experiment or algorithm.
-Here, we are interested in how well we expect a DD sequence (or free evolution) to preserve an unknown but fixed input state $\ket{\psi}$ in any given experiment, and as we show below, ITA is better at addressing this \enquote{typical behavior} question.
+In the AtF approach, the final decay constant $\lambda$ gives an estimate of how well DD does on average over an ensemble of demonstrations.
+While this might be an appropriate metric for some benchmarking demonstrations, it is not typical of any given memory demonstration or algorithm.
+Here, we are interested in how well we expect a DD sequence (or free evolution) to preserve an unknown but fixed input state $\ket{\psi}$ in any given demonstration, and as we show below, ITA is better at addressing this \enquote{typical behavior} question.